-The Digital Economy Task force has now finalised the first draft of its report, containing proposals to make a success of the African Digital Economy.
+The Digital Economy Task force finalised the first draft of its report in May 2019, containing the first proposals to make a success of the African Digital Economy.

-Following meetings in Vienna and Kigali, the Task Force now invites feedback on the draft report.
+Following meetings in Vienna and Kigali, the Task Force invited its stakeholders to provide feedback on the draft report.

 i.
 Accelerating the achievement of universal access to affordable broadband.

 ii.
 Guaranteeing essential skills for all, in education and Vocational Education and Training (VET), to enable citizens to thrive in the digital age.

 iii.
 Improving the business environment and facilitating access to finance and business support services to boost digitally enabled entrepreneurship.